An App for People Who Learn Hard Things

 Why starting with questions changes how you learn

 Research in cognitive psychology shows that learning improves when learners define problems before receiving explanations.
-Generating questions first activates prior knowledge, exposes knowledge gaps, and creates the important mental framework that incoming information can attach to.
-This inquiry-based learning approach consistently produces stronger understanding than passive intake.
+Generating questions first activates prior knowledge, exposes gaps, and creates a mental framework that incoming information can attach to.
+This inquiry-based approach consistently produces stronger understanding than passive reading.

 Understanding Stages